|

 are served by only 23 wildlife officers.
 The whole state now has

 only 212 officers to keep tabs on the 371,000 boats in South Carolina.
+Over the last three years, DNR has suffered a 35 percent cut in

 its state-appropriated dollars.
 It now gets about $20 million annually

 from the state, down from $31 million just over 1,100 days ago.
+Frampton said his agency continues to function and provide essential

+services, but many extras are gone.
 "We've probably cut everywhere we can cut," he said.

 "We've made some major changes by consolidating nine law enforcement